JustinPatenaude/balticathletics/brands/360-athletics.md

 title: 360 Athletics
 logo: "/360-athletics-logo.jpg"
 website: https://www.360athletics.com/
+info: |-
-info: "A good supplier for phys-ed general equipment - balls, hoops, ropes etc\n\nThe photos "
+  A good supplier for phys-ed general equipment - balls, hoops, ropes etc

+  Check out the website or their catalogue to see the other thousands of products available.
 date: '2019-03-29T22:13:46.000+00:00'
 catalogues:
 - title: 360 Athletics Catalogue